- What Is It?

 - MERS-CoV is a new novel coronavirus that caused severe acute respiratory infection (SARI) first identified in Saudi Arabia in September 2012.
 The infection appears to be the result of spread of the virus from camels to humans, resulting in limited person-to-person spread but not sustained transmission in humans.

 - MERS-CoV is a type of coronavirus, similar to the one that caused SARS (severe acute respiratory syndrome) and the common cold.
 MERS-CoV has not been previously identified in humans.
 Like the SARS virus, MERS-CoV is most similar to coronaviruses found in bats.
-It has been detected in camels, and regular handling of these animals may pose a major risk of human transmissions.
-It has not been detected in other livestock, but several cases of MERS-CoV in those who handle camels have been reported.
+It has been detected in camels, and several cases of MERS-CoV in those who handle camels have been reported.
 Other livestock do not seem to be affected.

 - Infected people have symptoms of a flu-like illness followed by

 - Severely affected people experience respiratory failure and may need mechanical ventilation.
 Older people and those with underlying illnesses are at higher risk for severe disease.

-- MERS-CoV infection should be suspected in travelers from the Arabian Peninsula or neighboring countries with an illness with symptoms compatible with MERS-CoV occurring within 10 days of traveling.
+- MERS-CoV infection should be suspected in travelers from the Arabian Peninsula or neighboring countries with symptoms compatible with MERS-CoV occurring within 10 days of traveling.

 - If there are grounds for suspicion, public-health authorities need to be alerted.

 - Similar to SARS, there is no medication that is known to treat MERS-CoV.
 Treatment is supportive.